celias/sickfits/README.md

 # Sick Fits
 Sick Fits is a full stack online clothing store complete with real credit checkout.
 Users can search, sell, add to cart and checkout their favorite items.
 The application has five main models — __Users, Items, Orders, CartItems, and OrderItems__ — all of which are relational and showcase the power of relational GraphQL Queries.

+The app also includes many server-side aspects including including JWT authentication, permissions, sending email, uploading images, and charging credit cards with Stripe.

+In addition to building both the front and backend, the last 1/3 of the course was spent testing components with __Jest and Enzyme__.